 How Lath and Plaster Walls Are Built

 Building lath and plaster walls requires several days due to the length of time it takes for thick plaster to cure.
 Though lath-building can nominally be thought of as carpentry, most plasterers are adept at nailing up lath.
-So, only one team of workers are needed for the project.
+So only one team of workers is needed for the project.

 Lath Is Nailed to the Studs

 A substrate in the form of a grid of lath is nailed perpendicular to the open house studs roughly a finger-width apart from each other.
 Lath is rough, unfinished wood about 1-inch wide and about 4 feet long or even longer.
 Longer lath strips allow the lath to go up faster.
 But since lath is ripped from lower-quality wood, long sections of acceptable wood may not be available.
 Sometimes, in lieu of wooden lath, this base surface is a metal grid.

 Plaster Is Added to the Lath

 A thick layer of wet plaster is hand-troweled onto the lath.
 Typically, this layer is actually composed of three thinner layers: scratch coat, brown coat, and white coat.
 The scratch coat forms the plaster keys (next step) and provides basic coverage.
 The brown coat is for further flattening and plumbing (making vertical) the walls.
 The white coat provides a smooth surface for painting or wallpapering.
 Sometimes, the white coat is textured.